metabase/metabase/docs/troubleshooting-guide/sync-fingerprint-scan.md

 A failed scan is caused by a failed scan query---you can look at the logs to debug the query similar to other queries you'd run directly against your database.

 Note that when you [change a search box filter to a dropdown filter](../data-modeling/metadata-editing.md#changing-a-search-box-filter-to-a-dropdown-filter) from the Data Model, you'll trigger a scan query for that field.
 If you have a dropdown filter that isn't picking up all the values in a field, remember that Metabase only samples the first 1,000 unique values per field, and stores a maximum of 100 kilobytes of text.
-If you've got more than 1,000 unique values in a column, or the values are text-heavy (like long URLs or survey responses), you can:
+If you've got more than 1,000 unique values in a column, or a lot of text-heavy data (like long URLs or survey responses), you can:

-- Stick to a search box filter for that field.
+- Use a search box filter for that field.
 - Clean up the data further in your [ETL or ELT](https://www.metabase.com/learn/analytics/etl-landscape) process.

 ## Fingerprinting